rafald121/forex-signal-analysing/README.md

 It is code from 05.2019 but I recently pushed it to public GitHub repository for recruitment process.

-Most of engine's logic is in `app/backtest/` module.
+Most of engine's logic is in `app/backtest/` directory.
+`app/backtest/backtest.py` is the module that run and manage whole logic.

-I know that a lot of project's code could be written better but It was 1.5 years ago from now(2020.11) and I learnt a lot new things since this moment.
+I know that a lot of project's code could be written better but It was 1.5 years ago from now(2020.11) and I learnt a lot of new things since this moment.
+Moreover it was writing in over-time work at nights.

 ## Description
 It is my engineer thesis in which I tried to analyse signals messages (buy or sell decision suggestions messages) effectiveness based on historical Forex prices and Telegram forex signals authors' messages.